TLC: Tables, Ladders & Chairs (2015): Aftermath

 Charlotte's heel persona continued to strain her friendship with Becky Lynch after the event.
 On the following night's Raw, Charlotte and Becky defeated Brie Bella and Alicia Fox after Ric Flair's interference allowed Becky to lock Alicia in submission for the win.
 On the December 17 episode of SmackDown, Becky defeated Brie by submission due to interference by Charlotte.
 On the special SuperSmackDown show, Charlotte defeated Bella by submission while also leaving Becky to be assaulted by Team B.A.D.
 On the January 4, 2016, episode of Raw, Becky defeated Charlotte by roll-up despite Ric Flair interfering on his daughter's behalf.
 After the match Charlotte attacked Becky, turning both her and her father into villains.
 Charlotte defeated Becky with help from Flair to retain the Divas Championship on the January 7 episode of SmackDown.
 Another title match between Lynch and Charlotte was then scheduled for the Royal Rumble.
+This was the last TLC event to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.

 The 2015 event would be the last TLC event held before the reintroduction of the brand extension in July 2016, which again split WWE's main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 The 2016 event was in turn held exclusively for wrestlers from the SmackDown brand division.
+This was also the last TLC event to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.